Endoscopic Nerve Rhizotomy (Radiofrequency)

 Exercise: Increase your light activity each day, such as walking, as tolerated.

-Driving: You may drive the day after the procedure if you feel okay to do so.
+Driving: You may drive 14 days after the procedure if you feel okay to do so.
 Do not drive if you are taking pain medications.

 Diet: Eat a healthy diet to promote healing.